Termites Aren’t The Only Wood-Destroying Insects In Louisville

 April 5, 2019

-Carpenter ant swarmers are black in color, with some boasting a combination of red and black coloring They grow up to ½ and inch to ⅝ of an inch in length.
+Carpenter ant swarmers are black in color, with some boasting a combination of red and black coloring.
+They grow up to between 12.7mm and 15.8mm in length.
 They have pinched waists and bent antenna.
-Swarmers have two unequal sets of translucent, reddish-brown wings - one set is larger than the other.
+Swarmers have two unequal sets of translucent, reddish-brown wings; one set is larger than the other.

 Carpenter bees are often confused with bumble bees.
 They grow up to one inch in length and are oval in shape.
 Their coloring is yellow and black, but they have smooth, hairless abdomen.

-Termites seek out wood to eat and, if they find themselves in close proximity to your house, they will go to work eating the wood inside it.
+Termites seek out wood to eat, and - if they find themselves in close proximity to your house - they will go to work eating the wood inside it.
 Termites make mud tubes to get to and from their nest to the wood they've infested.
-They prefer soft, water-damaged wood, but can eat hardwood, too.
-The inside of the wood will become hollow.
+They prefer soft, water-damaged wood, but can eat hardwood, too; the insides of this wood will become hollow.
 The work of termites is constant, and they spend most of their time inside the wood they find.
 The damage they do causes warped walls, sagging ceilings, uneven floors, and peeling wallpaper.
 The biggest problem with termites is that they can work silently and quickly, and that results in costly damage before you even know you have a problem.

 Carpenter bees create nesting areas within wood by excavating through it and leaving sawdust beneath entry holes.
 They prefer soft, untreated wood that can sometimes be found in decks, sheds, eaves, shingles, furniture, and play structures.
-An additional problem with carpenter bees is that they can sting and have venom, but they are not aggressive.
+An additional problem with carpenter bees is that they possess a venomous sting, but they are not aggressive.

 If you have found yourself dealing with wood-destroying insects that are causing damage to your home, you can call on Action Pest Control.
 Our experienced technicians will identify the pest, source, damage, and the threat that they pose.
 By enlisting our help, you will experience quality services and effective results.
-Call us at Action Pest Control for more information about complete pest control services.
+For more information about complete pest control services, contact Action Pest Control today!

 < Previous Next >